Drinks:Ration is under active development, with the trial due to commence in May 2020.

 Drinking motivations in UK serving and ex-serving military personnel.
 Patricia Irizar, Daniel Leightley, Sharon Stevelink, Roberto Rona, Norman Jones, Katerina Gouni, Jo-Anne Puddephatt, Nicola Fear, Simon Wessely and Laura Goodwin.
 Occupational Medicine, 2019.
-In Press.

 Predictors of adolescents' first-episode of homelessness following substance use treatment.
 Graham DiGuiseppi, Jordan P. Davis, Daniel Leightley and Eric Rice.
 Journal of Adolescent Health, 2019.
-In Press.

 Large expert-curated database for benchmarking document similarity in biomedical literature search.
 Peter Brown, RELISH Consortium and Yaoqi Zhou.
 Databases, 2019.

 A Qualitative Evaluation of the Acceptability of a Tailored Smartphone Alcohol Intervention for a Military Population: Information About Drinking for Ex-Serving Personnel (InDEx) App.
 Jo-Anne Puddephatt, Daniel Leightley, Laura Palmer, Norman Jones, Toktam Mahmoodi, Colin Drummond, Roberto Rona, Nicola T Fear, Matt Field and Laura Goodwin.
 Journal of Internet Medical Research: mHealth & uHealth, 2019.